MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 ---
-Description: You can define a attached layouts for use with containers such as the ItemsRepeater control.
+description: You can define a attached layouts for use with containers such as the ItemsRepeater control.
 title: AttachedLayout
 label: AttachedLayout
 template: detail.hbs